 Nikon D750 versus Canon 6D Mark II

-The Nikon D750 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and June 2017.
+The Nikon D750 and the Canon EOS 6D Mark II are two enthusiast cameras that were announced, respectively, in September 2014 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 24.2 megapixel, whereas the Canon provides 26 MP.

 An illustration of the physical size and weight of the Nikon D750 and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D750 – represents the basis or 100 percent across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D750 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 and the Canon 6D Mark IIare of equal size.
 However, the 6D Mark II is slightly heavier (2 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D750) and the Canon EF Lens Catalog (6D Mark II).